 See the highlights of Indochina on this epic 22-day adventure.
 Explore the vibrant cityscape of Bangkok, marvel at the majestic granite peak of Doi Suthep, and savour pad thai in Chiang Mai.
 Shop for souvenirs in Ho Chi Minh City and join the locals sipping coffee at a lakeside café in Hanoi.
-Your CEOs will take care of the transport, hotels, and many of the included activities, which makes this adventure the perfect balance between have-to-see highlights and free time to venture out on your own.
+This adventure is the perfect balance between have-to-see highlights and free time to venture out on your own.

 Your G for Good Moment: Oodles of Noodles Demonstration and Lunch, Hoi An